USA's Reaves gracious in World Cup semis loss, congratulates friend Schroder, Germany

 MANILA, Philippines – FIBA World Cup crowd favorite Austin Reaves was a humble man in defeat after Germany ousted the USA in a thrilling 113-111 knockout semifinal win at the Mall of Asia Arena on Friday, September 8.

-While he and the rest of his teammates were still understandably stinging from the pain of falling short in the program’s redemption bid, Reaves nonetheless took the time to congratulate the Germans and most notably, his friend and former LA Lakers teammate Dennis Schroder.
+While he and the rest of his teammates were still understandably stinging from the pain of falling short in the program’s redemption bid, Reaves nonetheless took the time to congratulate Germany and most notably, his friend and former LA Lakers teammate Dennis Schroder.

 “Tip your hat [to Germany].
 I’m very happy for Dennis [Schroder].
 Like I said a million times, I got a lot of love for him and his family, and I know how special this moment is for him,” he said even after it was Schroder who sank the game-sealing jumper in his face with 40 seconds left.